 Our kidneys filter glucose (sugar) out of our bloodstream, then reabsorb that glucose back into the bloodstream.
 (Don’t ask me why.)
 SGLT2 inhibitors impair that reabsorption process, allowing some glucose to be excreted in our urine.
 You could call it a diuretic effect.
 Dapagliflozin at a dose of 10 mg/day, for example, causes the urinary loss of 70 grams of glucose daily.

 These drugs are for adults with type 2 diabetes, to be used in combination with diet and exercise.
-They can be used alone or in combination with insulin, metformin, sulfonylureas, or pioglitazone.
+They can be used alone or in combination with some of the other diabetes drugs, possibly to include insulin, metformin, sulfonylureas, or pioglitazone.
 Dapagliflozin has also been tested in combination with sitagliptin, a DPP4-inhibitor.
 Clinical experience in combination with other diabetes drugs is very limited.

 The most common side effects are vaginal yeast infections (about 5% of women), urinary tract infections, and penile yeast infections (e.g., balanitis).
 Also noted are increased urination, and dizziness or fainting from low blood pressure after arising to stand (orthostatic hypotension).
 The low blood pressures are related to a diuretic effect of this class.